thomps9012/script_sweep/docs/endpoints/organize.md

 # Organize Text

+# POST /api/organize

-Classifies a given piece of text based upon the language it's scripted in.
+Organizes a given piece of text based upon the language it's scripted in.
 The only headers necessary for this route are those associated with authorization, **_JWT and email_**

 ### Request Parts